 Smiles are infectious, and so are shares and retweets too.

-And that, ladies and gents, is your five social media don’ts.
+And those, my friends, are your five social media don’ts.